mpomery/aristotle-metadata-registry/docs/installing/technical_requirements.rst

 ------
 Only the latest releases of Python are supported.
 New users are recommended to use Python 3.

-* Python 2.7
 * Python 3.5+

 Django
 ------

-* Django version 1.8 LTS
+* Django version 1.11 LTS
-* Django version 1.10

 Database support